lukasz26671/Tarkov-Server/README.md

 ## Current known working Tarkov Version
 - 0.12.12.15.*

+## Disclaimer

+This is by no means designed for cheats or illegally downloading the game.
+This is purely for educational and game modification purposes.
+You must buy the game to use this.
+You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com)

 ## Debugging
 - Download and Install [Visual Studio Code](https://code.visualstudio.com/)
 - Open the Directory (can be done in several ways)